Primal Trek

 Swastika

-An old Chinese coin with the swastika symbol can be seen at Emergence of Chinese Charms.
+Chinese coins with the swastika symbol can be seen at Chinese Coins and Emergence of Chinese Charms.

 Sword